Skip to main content

 4. Bulk-order medication

 Sometimes, patients can get Gemtesa at a lower price by ordering it in bulk.
-If your insurance company approves this, ask your healthcare provider to submit a Gemtesa prescription for a 90-day supply instead of a 30-day supply.
+If approved by insurance, ask your healthcare provider to prescribe a 90-day supply instead of a 30-day supply.

 5. Try a different pharmacy

 Not all pharmacies charge the same price for the same drugs.
-It’s a good idea to call pharmacies in your area to compare the cost of Gemtesa.
-Your prescriber might also have suggestions for affordable pharmacies near you.
-An easy way to do this is by using the SingleCare website and entering your ZIP code to view prices at local pharmacies.
+It’s a good idea to compare prices at pharmacies in your area before filling your prescription.
+Use the SingleCare website or app and enter your ZIP code to view Gemtesa prices at local pharmacies.

 Is there a cheaper alternative to Gemtesa?

 A Gemtesa prescription isn’t your only option for treating urinary incontinence or other OAB symptoms.
 There are Gemtesa alternatives that your healthcare provider may recommend that could be cheaper.
-For instance, Dr. Sparacino often points her patients to Myrbetriq (mirabegron), another beta agonist that is FDA approved to treat OAB.
-However, Myrbetriq is also a brand-name drug, so whether it is cheaper than Gemtesa depends on insurance coverage.
-Your prescription drug plan may cover generic mirabegron ER instead.
+Barbara Sparacino, MD, a triple board-certified physician and founder of The Aging Parent Coach, often refers her patients to Myrbetriq (mirabegron).
+Myrbetriq is another beta-agonist approved to treat OAB that’s available as a generic.
+It’s about half the cost of Gemtesa with SingleCare, and it’s more likely to be covered by insurance.

-For other OAB drugs with lower retail prices, Dr. Sparacino points patients to generic antimuscarinic medications such as oxybutynin or tolterodine.
+For cheaper OAB drugs, Dr. Sparacino points patients to generic anticholinergic medications such as Oxybutynin or Tolterodine.
 “While these work through a different mechanism, they are also effective in reducing bladder overactivity for many patients,” she explains.
-Solifenacin is another generic antimuscarinic for OAB.
+Solifenacin is another generic anticholinergic for OAB.

 It’s important to seek personalized medical advice from a healthcare professional when considering Gemtesa versus other overactive bladder medications.
 Only a prescriber who knows your medical history, history of allergic reactions, other chronic conditions, and the other drugs you’re taking can determine the best OAB treatment plan for you.